frap129/qidi_auto_z_offset/README.md

 #   cause spurious probe triggering, especially if the hotend is heavy.
 #   To prevent that, it may be necessary to reduce the acceleration of
 #   the probing moves via this parameter.
-z_offset:
-#   Offset to adjust the final z-offset value by after probing .
-Note that this
+#endstop_positon:
+#   The z positon that triggering the bed sensors corresponds to.
+#   default is -0.1
+#probe_hop:
+#   The amount to hop between probing with bed sensors and probing with probe.
+#   default is 5.0, min is 4.0 to avoid triggering the probe early
+#offset_samples:
+#   The number of times to probe with bed sensors and inductive probe.
+Note,
-#   is not the same as a traditional probe's z_offset.
+#   this is not the same as `samples`.
+#   default is 3
 prepare_gcode:
-#   gcode script to run before probing with AUTO_Z.
+#   gcode script to run before probing with auto_z_offset.
 This is required, and an
 #   example script is provided below.
 #speed:
 #samples: